GiorgiTsukhishvili/Movie-Quotes/README.md

 ---

-Movie quores app that has two pages, one which gives random quote from movie and one for movie itselft where user can view all quotes from the given movie.
+Movie quotes app that has two pages, one which gives random quote from movie and one for movie itselft where user can view all quotes from the given movie.

 #